 In this section we used the proposed immersed FE approach to solve complex nanocomposite structures by modeling RVEs reinforced with CNTs of different morphologies.
 The effect of CNT volume fraction and waviness on the elastic modulus of epoxy-based composites was investigated.

 The (5,5) armchair SWCNT with D=0.67nm and l=67nm is selected as the reinforcement.
 The material properties of CNT and polymer are similar to those used in Section 4.1.
-These CNTs are uniformly dispersed in a cubic RVE whose size is selected to be equal to the CNT length.
-Our previous studies demonstrate that the material properties are converged around this RVE size [38,43].
+The CNTs are uniformly dispersed in a cubic RVE whose size is selected to be equal to the CNT length.
+Our previous studies demonstrate that the material properties will converge around this RVE size [38,43].
 The fully dispersed straight and curved CNT networks are created by the Monte Carlo method described in Section 3.

 In this investigation, three volume fractions vf=0.5%, 0.15%,0.25% are investigated and four curvatures δ=0nm-1,0.094nm-1,0.188nm-1,0282nm-1 are considered for each volume fraction.
 To reduce the effect of the system size and increase the accuracy of the results, for each vf,δ combination, three RVEs samples filled with randomly dispersed CNTs are modeled.
-Therefore, totally 36 composite models with different volume fractions and curvatures are simulated in this study.
+Therefore, a total of 36 composite models with different volume fractions and curvatures are simulated in this study.